jhumelsine/jhumelsine.github.io/table-of-contents.md

 * [Rational Expression Evaluator](https://jhumelsine.github.io/2024/04/17/interpreter-design-pattern-implementation.html#the-complete-implementation)
 * [Interactive Rational Expression Evaluator](https://jhumelsine.github.io/2024/04/30/interpreter-design-pattern-parser-implementation.html#the-complete-implementation)
 * [Yuri, the Programming Assignment and Me](https://jhumelsine.github.io/2024/07/22/yuri-evaluator.html#the-complete-implementation), which features a recursive implementaiton for an arithetic expression evaluator.
+* [Working Effectively with Legacy Code](https://jhumelsine.github.io/2025/03/24/legacy-code.html#complete-code-example), which features a small example of iterating through all possible arguments for a legacy method so it can be refactored safely.

 # Statistics